 If you’ve still got time left on your lease contract but want your plates back sooner, check out our guide on ending a car lease early.
 If you're ending your contract as normal, see our guide to what happens at the end of a lease.

 Personalised number plates aren’t cheap, but for many, they add an element of personality to their cars.

 There are loads of pros and cons of leasing a car, and one con is that you have little leeway for modifications.
 As we’ve shown, however, it’s relatively simple to apply your private number plate to your lease vehicle.

-So if you’ve got a personalised number plate stuck in the garage gathering dust, why not jump on Lease Fetcher and find a brand new lease car to stick it on?
+So if you’ve got a personalised number plate stuck in the garage gathering dust, why not compare car lease deals with us so you can find a brand new lease car to stick it on?
 We've rounded up the best personal car leasing and business car leasing deals on the UK market for you to compare.
 If you want to find out a little more about how car leasing works, be sure to read our guide first.